 He who learns, loves and labors has nothing to fear of life.
 Only good things to look forward to.

-I like how memorable this book is, because it uses so many alliterations.
+I like how memorable Mind Gym is, because it uses so many alliterations.
 Seven C’s, three L’s, and so on.
 This makes the concepts easy to recall.
 Very good book for athletes, but even for mental marathon runners, this one has a lot to offer!

 Who would I recommend the Mind Gym summary to?